sirui-luo/sirui-luo/README.md

 # Hi, I'm Sirui! 😊

 Data Analyst with a Master's in Business Analytics from University of Minnesota, Carlson School of Management.
 Experienced in optimizing data analytics framework, developing business intelligence solutions, and building predictive models to solve business problems.
-Skilled in **Python**, **SQL**, **Power BI**, **Databricks**, and **R**, with a proven ability to transform data into actionable insights.
+Skilled in **Python**, **SQL**, **Snowflake**, **Power BI**, **Databricks**, and **R**, with a proven ability to transform data into actionable insights.

 👩🏻‍💻 Currently a **Data Analyst in fintech** at **EXL & Capital One**, building ML models and data pipelines to drive marketing growth.
 Off the clock, I build interesting things using AI.
 Let's connect on [LinkedIn](https://www.linkedin.com/in/siruiluo/)!<br>